google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 is the case, the log MAY return more than one entry index.
 If the certificate is present in the log, then the log MUST return at least one entry index.

+## Retrieve Signed Tree Heads between Two Times

+GET https://\<log server>/ct/v2/get-sths

+Inputs:

+: start:
+  : an earlier NTP Time [RFC5905], measured in milliseconds since the epoch
+    (January 1, 1970, 00:00 UTC), ignoring leap seconds.

+  end:
+  : a later NTP Time [RFC5905], measured in milliseconds since the epoch
+    (January 1, 1970, 00:00 UTC), ignoring leap seconds.

+Outputs:

+: sths:
+  : an array of base64 encoded `TransItem` structures of type
+    `signed_tree_head_v2`, signed by this log.

+The `start` and `end` parameters SHOULD be within the range 0 <= x < `timestamp` as returned by `get-sth` in {{get-sth}}.

+The `start` parameter MUST be less than or equal to the `end` parameter.

+Log servers MUST honor requests where 0 <= `start` < `timestamp` and `end` >= `timestamp` by returning a partial response covering only the STHs in the specified range. `end` >= `timestamp` could be caused by skew.
+Note that the following restriction may also apply:

+Logs MAY restrict the number of STHs that can be retrieved per `get-sths` request.
+If there are more than the permitted number of STHs in the specified range, the log SHALL return the maximum number of STHs permissible.
+These STHs SHALL be ordered chronologically by timestamp, oldest first, beginning with the earliest STH in the specified range.

+It is possible the log server will not have any STHs between `start` and `end`.
+In this case it MUST return an empty `sths` array.

 # TLS Servers    {#tls_servers}

 TLS servers MUST use at least one of the three mechanisms listed below to